 Eliminate risks for people because some breakdowns can cause very serious accidents.

 Creating a preventive maintenance system

 Define assets.
-Number each machine or installation, give it a name so that all personnel call it the same way ...
-In this step it would be convenient to define the criticality of the asset, that is, how important it is, and what happens if it is out of service.
-For this it is important to take into account the consequences of a shutdown.
+Number each machine or installation, give it a name so that all personnel calls it the same way ...
+In this step, it would be convenient to define the criticality of the asset, that is, how important it is, and what happens if it is out of service.
+For this, it is important to take into account the consequences of a shutdown.

 Define cadence.
 Manufacturers often give guidance on how often actions should be repeated.
 The easiest way is to apply these guidelines, and modify them over time, depending on the results.
 In certain environments, the machines may be subject to greater or lesser wear than the manufacturer intended, so you need to adapt the periods to optimize the cost/benefit ratio.

 To create the automated system you could use the latest technology from Industrial Shields in terms of data acquisition and communication, for we recommend you an M-Duino 21+ with GPRS.
 The idea is simple, you have to install sensors on each machine at the critical points where preventive maintenance is needed.

 Take for example a factory with several machines running at the same time, where we can find electrical engines, compressors, robots, conveyor belts and hydraulic presses.

 Your programmable logic controller based in industrial Arduino PLC will be in charge of collecting the information from the sensors that will analyze the following parameters:

 In the case of engines, a very common fault is overload, which can cause the engine to malfunction or burn out.
 To do this, you should install an electric consumption meter that, if its limits are exceeded, will trigger an alarm and disconnect the engine so that it is not damaged.